CitrusTree99/sillytavern-things/Presets/Screwdriver/README.md

 > [!CAUTION]
-> **SCREWDRIVER WILL ONLY WORK ON SillyTavern 1.15.0 'staging' AND ONWARDS**
+> **SCREWDRIVER WILL ONLY WORK ON SillyTavern 1.15.0 'staging' AND ONWARDS**.
+>
-> IF YOU DON'T USE THE STAGING VERSION THE MACROS ***WILL*** BREAK
+> IF YOU DON'T USE THE STAGING VERSION THE MACROS ***WILL*** BREAK.
+>
-> **NESTED MACROS ARE A REQUIREMENT FOR THIS PRESET**
+> **NESTED MACROS ARE A REQUIREMENT FOR THIS PRESET**.

 > [!NOTE]
 > Version 0.1 of Screwdriver is Pre-Release and is VERY incomplete.
-It's still fully functional but several of the genres are not implemented and there might be errors due to lack of testing
+It's still fully functional but several of the genres are not implemented and there might be errors due to lack of testing.
+>
 > Most testing has been done with DeepSeek V3.2, GLM 4.7, Claude Opus 4.5 and Claude Sonnet 4.5.
 More modules will be added.

 # Screwdriver